 Here at Pickswise we specialize in more than just Super Bowl Picks, and more than just NFL Picks.
 We also specialize in every major US sport including MLB Picks, NBA Picks and NHL PIcks on every game of their respective seasons.
 We also cover the top-25 and selected other games in both our College Football Picks and College Basketball Picks right through to the National Championship Game and March Madness itself.
 Check out our site every day for the best bets in all the top sporting contests and make sure to follow us on social media for all the latest news and betting offers too

-New England Patriots quarterback Tom Brady has been named the Super Bowl’s most valuable player a record four times, most recently in 2017 at Super Bowl 51 when New England beat the Atlanta Falcons.
+Tampa Bay Buccaneers quarterback Tom Brady has been named the Super Bowl’s most valuable player a record five times, most recently in 2021 at Super Bowl 55 when the Tampa Bay Buccaneers beat the Kansas City Chiefs.
 Patrick Mahomes was the Super Bowl MVP in 2020 after leading the Chiefs to their first Super Bowl victory in 50 years.
-The winning quarterback is always the front runner for the award, having been the winner in seven of the last ten years, with Linebackers Malcolm Smith and Bobby Wagner, and Wide Receiver Julian Edelman the only exceptions in the last decade.
+The winning quarterback is always the front runner for the MVP award, having been the winner in seven of the last ten years, with Linebackers Malcolm Smith and Bobby Wagner, and Wide Receiver Julian Edelman the only exceptions in the last decade.

 The Money Line for the Super Bowl is the sports betting term used for deciding the manner, in effect, who will be crowned Super Bowl Champion.
 It is the simplest form of sports gambling, if the team you wager on, on the Money Line wins so do you, but if they lose, unfortunately, you do too.
-Last year in Super Bowl 2020, the Money Line odds had the Kansas City Chiefs at -120 and San Francisco 49ers +105.
-This means if you wagered $120 on the Chiefs you’d have won $100, where a $100 wager on the 49ers would have seen $105 profit for their Money Line bettors if they had won.
+Last year in Super Bowl 2021, the Money Line odds had the Kansas City Chiefs at -171, and the Tampa Bay Buccaneers +145.
+This means if you wagered $100 on the Buccaneers you’d have won $145 profit $245 total.

 The Point Spread on the Super Bowl is a betting market where sportsbooks set a points line to even out the chances of a team winning and losing.
 The favorite will have to concede points to cover the point spread, where the underdog will receive points, in earnest get a head start and must win or lose by less than the set point spread for your ticket to cash.